vicllo/PlanarMaps/README.md

 After completing the installation, check the file `example.py` for usage examples or run it by : python example.py to see them in action.

+We also recommend using the latest networkx version, on some old versions problems on the visualization of map may happen.

 ---

 ## Overview